Imagimm-CIML/SAPHIR/README.md

 <br>

 Once you made all the modifications you wanted, click on the "Validate modifications" (4) button.
 A new column called "corrected_" + the name of the variable you annotate will be add to your intensity file.
 You can now download it with the "Download data" button.

+## Licence
+This code is distributed under a GPLv3 licence.